The Saint Romero El Salvador Tour

-Oscar Arnulfo Romero y Galdamez was the fourth Archbishop of El Salvador, and he was tragically murdered on 24 March 1980 during unrest that occurred just before the country's twelve year civil war.
+Oscar Arnulfo Romero y Galdamez, the fourth Archbishop of El Salvador, was tragically murdered on 24 March 1980 during unrest that occurred just before the country's twelve year civil war.

-Over thirty years later the Salvadoran government are promoting Archbishop Romero El Salvador tours, which can be done as a guided tour or by yourself, using the information provided in this article.
+Now, over fourty years later the Salvadoran government are promoting Saint Romero El Salvador tours, which can be done as a guided tour or by yourself, using the information provided in this article.